 What is the procedure?

 In the egg freezing procedure, a woman may choose to have the eggs thawed, fertilized, and transferred to the uterus as embryos to facilitate pregnancy in the future.
 It involves stimulating the ovaries with hormones to produce multiple eggs, thereafter retrieving the eggs from the ovaries and taking them to the laboratory.
 Here, at the lab, they are cooled at subzero temperature to be thawed at a future date.

 Who would benefit?

-Women under 38 years and wishes to preserve the option of having healthy, genetically related children for a later date.
+Women under 38 years and wish to preserve the option of having healthy, genetically related children for a later date.
 Egg freezing has proved beneficial for women who anticipate becoming pregnant sometime later in the future.
 IT enables them to become a genetic parent using their frozen-thawed eggs.
 Plus, reduces the risk of having children with chromosomal abnormalities associated with ovarian aneuploidy.
-Women with no partner or case of women moral concerns egg freezing is a suitable alternative to embryo freezing.
+For women with no partner or case of women moral concerns egg freezing is a suitable alternative to embryo freezing.

 Egg freezing is popular since the late 90s.
 Used for fertility preservation for young women suffering from cancer who are at risk of sterility as a result of the disease or its treatment.

 Egg freezing is currently an expensive affair.
 The procedural cost of retrieval and storage of eggs similar to the IVF procedure may vary between Rs.50,000 to Rs.100,000.
 Once the eggs froze, the cost of retaining them in frozen stare recurring annual cost and varies between Rs.15,000 to Rs.30,000 per year.